intercontinental-academia/intercontinental-academia.github.io/content/Blog/Jakub Growiec.md

 ---
 tags:
 - Economic Growth
 - Artificial Intelligence
 - Human Capital
 - Future Economy
 published: true
 pinned: false
-post_title:
-  Jakub Growiec focuses on "New Mechanisms of Economic Growth in the Age of Artificial Intelligence"
+post_title: Jakub Growiec focuses on "New Mechanisms of Economic Growth in the Age of Artificial Intelligence"
-date: 2021-10-15T22:00:00Z
+date: 2021-10-15T22:00:00.000+00:00
 authors:
 - name: Atrina Oraee
 image: ''
 youtube_video_id: j0Gy3kJK2Dw
 audio:
 - '1117701793'
+images: []

 ---

-How the economy will adapt to the rise of AI is what fascinates **Jakub** and he explores **the importance of the digital revolution for global economic growth, income inequality, and factor shares**.
+How the economy will adapt to the rise of AI is what fascinates [**Jakub**](/fellows#growiec "Jakub Grower") and he explores **the importance of the digital revolution for global economic growth, income inequality, and factor shares**.

 Have a look at his video for elaboration!